There are a lot of ports of QuickCheck, the original property based testing library, to a variety of different languages.

 Some of them are good.
 Some of them are very good.
 Some of them are OK.
 Many are not.

-We thought it would be worth keeping track of which are which, so we've put together a list.
+I thought it would be worth keeping track of which are which, so I've put together a list.

 In order to make it onto this list, an implementation has to meet the following criteria: